joelanman/joelanman.com/projects/govuk-prototype-kit.md

 Crucially this includes being able to test with accessibility tech such as screen readers to ensure from the start that designs work for disabled people.

-It is widely used by teams across government and beyond, and is a key part of the [UK Government Digital Service Platform](https://platforms.service.gov.uk)
+It is widely used by teams across government and beyond, and is a key part of the [GOV.UK Digital Service Platform](https://platforms.service.gov.uk)

 ## My role